 St Hilda’s School has been offering a caring community life for boarders for more than a century and today, our community comprises 180 girls enrolled from Years 6 to 12.
-Along with our traditional enrolment of girls from rural Australia, we also have boarders from the Gold Coast and nearby Northern Rivers region of New South Wales.
+Along with our traditional enrolment of girls from rural Australia, we also have boarders from the nearby Northern Rivers region of New South Wales.
 Our international boarders and daughters from expatriate families contribute to our school’s diversity and rich cultural fabric.

 All senior boarding staff have attained residential care qualifications and are warm and caring in their roles as advisors and mentors.
 They are assisted in caring for boarders by qualified nursing staff and a wonderful services team who manage the very popular Dining Room.